 In these circumstances, SARA will then review the documentation provided, and confirm that a triggered aspect of development qualifies for SARA fast track assessment.
-A reduced SARA development application fee will then be applied for each qualified fast track trigger at the time of referral or lodgement of the application.
+The reduced SARA development application fee will be applied for each qualified fast track trigger at the time of lodgement or referral of the application.